Home breadcrumb back arrow Back to All Blog

 • Lock implementation scope to a fixed fee, so workflow changes during onboarding don’t become open-ended billable hours.

-For many legal teams, working through this exercise is what reveals that the repository job they actually need doesn't require an enterprise CLM at all.
-That realization is usually the start of a much shorter and cheaper evaluation.
+For many legal teams, this exercise reveals that full-lifecycle contract control does not require a long enterprise implementation.
+That realization is usually the start of a shorter, clearer evaluation.

 The clearest way to judge an Ironclad quote is to set it next to contract management tools that publish their prices.
 Against transparent, flat-rate options, Ironclad’s median looks less like the going rate and more like a premium for opacity and enterprise scope.

-• ContractSafe: roughly $6,000 to $15,000 a year with unlimited users and a one-hour setup.
-For a legal team that needs search, alerts, and reporting, it does the core job for a fraction of Ironclad's median.
+• ContractSafe: roughly $5,400 to $9,780 a year with unlimited users and a fast setup.
+For a legal team that needs search, alerts, and reporting, it does the core job for a fraction of Ironclad’s median.
+See what ContractSafe includes.

 • Concord: published tiers from about $499 a month, with per-user charges that climb as the team grows, but again a price you can compare up front.